sjspielman/UTbiocomputing2015/Cheatsheets/Cheatsheet_Python3.md

-`open -t <file_name>` | mac: terminal | force your default text editor to open the file `option + click` | mac: terminal  | Jump to where you click on the command line `option + <arrow key>` | mac: terminal  | Jumps complete words `⌘ + /` | mac: TextWrangler | Highlight some text and enter this command to comment out the text; does not work for .txt files
+`open -t <file_name>` | mac: terminal | force your default text editor to open the file `option + click` | mac: terminal  | Jump to where you click on the command line `option + <arrow key>` | mac: terminal  | Jumps complete words `⌘ + /` | mac: TextWrangler | Highlight some lines and enter this command to uncomment/comment the text; does not work for .txt files
 `⌘ + <arrow_key>` | mac: TextWrangler | Navigate to the top/bottom of document with up/down arrows. <br> Navigate to beginning/end of line with left/right arrows
 `option + click&drag` | mac: TextWrangler  | Highlight a column of text
 `alt + click&drag` | PC: Notepad++ | Highlight a column of text